CHAMPION316/Raiders_Fan_Quiz_Game/README.md

 - The Score Area
     - Upon answering correctly the score at the bottom will increment to 100 points for every correct answer while the the wrong answer will reward you with 0 points.

+### 2.2.
+Features left to implement in the future
+- Add a modernized username and score chart with rankings.
+- Add sounds when clicking on the correct and wrong answer.
+- Add a background gamer like tune as you take the quiz.

 ---

 ## 3. Technologies used